-St. James Investment Company LLC decreased its stake in shares of Loews Corporation (NYSE:L - Free Report) by 1.2% during the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 469,046 shares of the insurance provider's stock after selling 5,751 shares during the quarter.
-Loews makes up 7.2% of St. James Investment Company LLC's investment portfolio, making the stock its 4th biggest holding.
-St. James Investment Company LLC owned approximately 0.22% of Loews worth $43,110,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+St. James Investment Company LLC cut its holdings in shares of Loews Corporation (NYSE:L - Free Report) by 1.2% during the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 469,046 shares of the insurance provider's stock after selling 5,751 shares during the period.
+Loews comprises about 7.2% of St. James Investment Company LLC's portfolio, making the stock its 4th biggest position.
+St. James Investment Company LLC owned about 0.22% of Loews worth $43,110,000 at the end of the most recent quarter.

 Analyst Ratings Changes